 - Combine the broth with the ginger and mushrooms in a small soup pot and bring to a slow boil.
 Lower the heat and simmer for 10 minutes.

-- Stir in the scallions, tofu and any optional add-ins you plan to use and heat gently until piping hot.
+- Stir in the bok choy, scallions, tofu and any of the optional add-ins listed in Notes, below, and heat gently until piping hot.

 - Dissolve the miso in enough water to make it smooth and pourable.
 Use the lesser amount if you’re unfamiliar with miso’s strong, salty flavor — you can always add more.